How to Organize NotebookLM Notebooks at Scale (2026)

 NotebookLM caps sources at 50 to 600 depending on your plan.
 Elephas has no source limits.
 Add as many documents as your Mac can store.
 Your knowledge base grows without forcing deletions or splits.

 NotebookLM requires an internet connection for every interaction.
-Elephas includes built-in local AI models that run entirely on your Mac with no data sent to any server.
-You can also connect Ollama for additional local model options.
+Elephas includes built-in local LLM models that run entirely on your Mac with no data sent to any server, so no separate install is needed.

 NotebookLM demands careful organization planning because of its structural limits.
 Elephas Super Brain handles scale naturally.
 One knowledge base can hold your entire document collection without splitting, naming schemes, or manual cross-referencing.